 In chronic paroxysmal hemicrania, attacks of severe pain are shorter than with cluster headache, but they are more frequent and are also associated with conjunctival hyperemia, rhinorrhea, and more rarely Horner syndrome.
 They may occur predominantly at night, usually at the same hour, and do not remit spontaneously.
 The sometimes close linkage to REM sleep has led to the descriptive term "REM sleep-locked headache."

-The exploding head syndrome or “snapping of the brain” is characterized by flashing lights and sounds during the night that terrify patients (38).
+The exploding head syndrome or “snapping of the brain” (episodic cranial sensory shock) is characterized by flashing lights and sounds during the night that terrify patients (39).
 Pain is not present.
 Polysomnographic studies have shown that the attacks take place during all stages of sleep including REM sleep, without evidence of epileptogenic discharges.
 There is 1 case report of exploding head syndrome followed by sleep paralysis and migraine (26).

 Clenching and grinding of teeth during sleep, or bruxism, is a sleep-related movement disorder occurring predominantly in stages 1 and 2 of sleep, although it has also been noted in REM sleep.
 Hundreds of events occurring during the night may lead to abnormal wear of the teeth, temporomandibular joint disorder, and jaw pain.
 Some patients with bruxism have associated muscle-contraction headaches.
 In 1 study of carefully classified patients, the authors identified a clear relation between muscle-contraction headaches and temporomandibular symptoms, depression, anxiety, poor sleep, and impairments of oral function (12).
 The authors concluded that the findings indicate a close, but incomplete, overlap between muscle-contraction headaches and temporomandibular joint disorder, advocating for further research.
 In 1 study, children with sleep bruxism demonstrated a greater risk of having primary headache, and those whose parents were separated had a greater chance of having headache.
 Sleep bruxism was associated with headache, but clenching the teeth during waking hours was not correlated with primary headache (07).